 Part 1: Phone screen cracked?
 Important things first!

 Check if you have a broken screen insurance

-In older days, the physical damage like broken/cracked phone screen wasn’t covered under the free service repairs by manufacturer.
-But thanks to the insurance scheme these days that ensures that you can get a free broken phone screen replacement if you have insured one.
+In older days, the physical damage like a broken/cracked phone screen wasn’t covered under the free service repairs by the manufacturer.
+But thanks to the insurance scheme these days that ensure that you can get a free broken phone screen replacement if you have insured one.
 Check if you have one or not.
-If yes, then walk up to a nearest service center and get your broken phone screen replaced.
+If yes, then walk up to the nearest service center and get your broken phone screen replaced.